-To do that, go to the Settings screen again, and tap on "Sources: Any".
+To do that, go to the Settings screen again, and tap on "Sources".
 In the popup, your other app or device should have a button (which is deactivated).
 Activate it, and now again try sending notes from the other app or device and see if the MIDI In button blinks and events get recorded.

 If this doesn't work either or your other app or device doesn't appear in the "Select MIDI sources" popup, please drop us a mail so we can investigate further!

 Xequence can also record controller (knob, etc.) movements from external apps or devices.
 Controllers whose CC number has not yet been set up on the instrument of the track being recorded to will be added automatically to the instrument if "Auto-add controllers" is enabled on the Settings screen.

 If that doesn't make any sense just yet, read on:

 The screenshot shows an instrument that has controllers (CCs) 74 and 7 set up.
 As far as Xequence is concerned, only those controllers exist which are actually set up in an instrument.
 However, as long as "Auto-add controllers" is enabled on the Settings screen, Xequence will detect each new incoming controller that has not yet been set up on the instrument of the track being recorded to, and add it automatically.

 A list of all newly detected controllers will be shown after recording finishes.

 If you disable "Auto-add controllers", then "unknown" incoming controller data will simply be discarded.